 Lug Bolts - lug nuts with the stud attached and used on vehicles that have a flat rotor with no studs

-Lug bolts are essentially lug nuts that have the stud attached to them.
-They are typically seen on European vehicles, such as Audi, BMW, Mercedes, and VW.
+Lug bolts are simply lug nuts that have the stud attached to them.
+They are typically seen on European vehicles, such as Audi, BMW, Mercedes and VW.
 When installing lug bolts, it is important to ensure that they are not too long for the wheel which can cause movement issues.
 Check that the lug bolts are not too long by spinning the wheel while it’s off the ground, making sure it has 360-degrees of motion.

 Lug Nut Sizes

 Lug nut sizes have a specific thread pitch, which is determined by the vehicle specifications.
 It is important to match up the lug nut to your specific vehicle.
 Here are the most common lug nut sizes: